Section 4. Helicopter Route Chart Program

 3. Special VFR procedural implications;

-4. Task force or planning group recommendations; and
+4. Task force recommendations; and

 5. Supporting rationale.